mathrick/mood-emacs/README.md

 Goals
 -----

-The goals of Mood are as follows, in order of importance:
+The goals of Mood are as follows, in rough order of importance:

 1. Works for me and does what I want without undue pain.
 At the end of the day, it's my config and that's my primary goal.
 I try not to